khazarkhorrami/VGS_alignment/README.md

 ## features_extraction

 This folder contains all necessary functions for reading data, extracting audio and visual features and saving them to "../feature" folder after shuffling and chunking features.
-The output features (provided in chunks) are then served to model training and validation by indicating their names in corresponding configuration file.
+The output features (provided in chunks) are then served to model training and validation by indicating their names ("set_of_train_files" and "set_of_validation_files" ) in model configuration script.

 "extract_audio_features.py" extracts log mel-band energis for spoken captions.